CONCERNED ABOUT TRAFFIC THROUGH THE VILLAGE?

 questions, or wish to join the scheme, please contact Iris Osborne 01843 840901.

-Appointments are now available and can be made in the usual way via the surgery.
+Appointments will be available and can be made in the usual way via the surgery.

 Eligible and “at risk” patients will receive a reminder on their “Repeat Prescription List”